 Foundations and Trends® in Entrepreneurship publishes exclusively long (± 100 pages) review and tutorial papers.
-Original research papers will be rejected.

 Once you have received preliminary acceptance, you can submit your full manuscript.
 Below are the